Home Page

 Reproduced from Helbig et al. (1996) & Clement et al. (1998).

-Thus, an appendix rising acutely and significantly from the base of the original downstroke is confirmed as indicative of one or other of menzbieri or caucasicus and is unlikely to be found in brevirostris, abietinus or collybita.
+Thus, an appendix rising acutely and significantly from the base of the original downstroke appears indicative of one or other of menzbieri or caucasicus and is unlikely to be found in brevirostris, abietinus or collybita.

 (Grishchenko et al. (2016) analysed the songs of a newly-established breeding population of Common Chiffchaffs in the Crimea.
 They concluded that certain elements in the song were shared with caucasicus but not with abietinus and concluded that the Crimean population originated from caucasicus.
 Using the sonograms published in 1996 by Helbig et al. (and Clement et al. in 1998) they also concluded that menzbieri (and brevirostris too) contained subspecifically distinct elements.
 Unfortunately, they did not elaborate or include illustrative, annotated sonograms of all forms).